 RewriteRule ^(.*)$ http://fr.website.com$1 [L]

-Add geoip-rewrite.conf to httpd.conf under /etc/apache2/ directory
+Add geoip-rewrite.conf to httpd.conf under the /etc/apache2/ directory

-If httpd.conf file is not present create one.
+If httpd.conf file is not present, create one.